 India has had 16 general elections to the Lok Sabha so far.
-The number of eligible voters went up from 17.3 crore in 1951 to 83.40 crore in 2014.
-While only 53 political parties contested the election in 1951, 465 political parties contested in 2014.
+The number of eligible voters went up from 17.3 crores in 1951 to 83.40 crores in 2014.
+While only 53 political parties contested the first Lok Sabha election in 1951, 465 political parties contested in 2014.

 Much has changed in the country from the time of the first general election to the Lok Sabha in 1951 to the 16th general election in 2014.
 A lot of numbers related to elections have also changed, from voter turn out to polling booths to contesting political parties.